 About the Recipe

-A hearty filling dish and a real crowd pleaser, I have served this dish too many meat eaters who actually say that they prefer it to chilli con carne.
+A hearty filling dish and a real crowd pleaser, I have served this dish to many meat eaters who actually say that they prefer it to chilli con carne.
 Also the quinoa combined with lentils makes a great meat substitute as it is high in protein and is one of the few plant substitutes which is a complete protein meaning that together they contains all 9 amino acids that you would find in meat.

 Ingredients